This piece was written before the final book in the Harry Potter series was released.

 In point of fact, I was VERY late to make the jump onto this particular bandwagon.
 The idea was certainly not original with me.
 Like I say; I think I’m reasonably sharp, but I’m not always particularly swift.
 But, once considered, the premise looked convincing.
 Particularly after a close look at the events of OotP.

 In the run-up to the release of HBP there was a great deal of discussion and speculation over there being some connection between Chamber of Secrets and the impending Half-Blood Prince.
-Despite Rowling’s assurance that nothing of HBP’s story had remained in the final version of CoS.
+It was Rowling who had drawn attention to this possible connection, although she assured us that nothing of HBP’s story had remained in the final version of CoS.

 Well, it eventually began to look like quite a few of the fans believed that they had managed to figure out the solution to that particular puzzle.
 Particularly given that JKR had been waving a possible answer under our noses for the previous two years.